SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/lwm2m.html.md

 ![Resource](/guides/images/users-guide/LWM2M/resources.png)

-### LWM2M-specific device details
+### LWM2M device details

-In the Device management application, you can view all details of a device.
+>**Info**: In the Device management application, you can view all details of a device.
 The following details are specific to LWM2M devices.
 For information on general details refer to [Device details](/guides/users-guide/device-management#device-details) in the Device management section.

 #### <a name="objects"></a> Objects